 How will the project do this?

 The project has built a Community of Interest of considerable size and influence in the ontologies field.
-It has delivered a set of guidelines for best practice and a checklist to exemplify their value.
+It has delivered a set of guidelines for use as a checklist to facilitate the selection of ontologies for application.
 The Ontologies Guidelines for Best Practice are available on a publicly accessible wiki:- https://pistoiaalliance.atlassian.net/wiki/display/PUB/Ontologies+Mapping+Resources

 We have evaluated ontology mapping tools and algorithms through and organised the phenotype track of the Ontology Alignment Evaluation Initiative (http://oaei.ontologymatching.org).
 We are now collaborating with EMBL-EBI to demonstrate a prototype ontology mapping service for public ontologies in the phenotype and disease domain, which is being extended to the lab analytics domain.